 Sales.
-We market and sell our products through an indirect sales force that consists of distributors in North America, Europe and Asia.
+We market and sell our products through an indirect sales force which consists of distributors in North America, Europe and Asia.
 In addition, we generate direct sales to select customers in North America.
 Our distributors are supported by our sales managers who are also responsible for recruiting potential distributors and for initiating and managing marketing projects in their assigned regions.
 The sales managers are supported by our internal sales support staff who help generate and qualify leads for the sales managers.
 In addition, we maintain close working relationships with the other members of the RAD-BYNET group in order to identify and recruit potential distributors.
 The RAD-BYNET group is a group of affiliated companies, including our company, RAD Data Communications Ltd. and BYNET Data Communications Ltd., which operate principally in the technology sector and are controlled by Messrs.
 Yehuda and Zohar Zisapel, directors and principal shareholders of our company.
-See "Organizational Structure" and "Related Party Transactions."
+See "Related Party Transactions - The RAD-BYNET Group."

-As of December 31, 1999, we employed 21 sales managers in North America with locations in Atlanta, Chicago, Costa Mesa, Denver, Houston, Los Angeles, New Jersey, New York, San Francisco, Toronto and Washington, D.C.
-We also employed 15 sales managers based in Israel who are responsible for developing and maintaining distribution channels outside of North America.
+As of September 30, 1999, we employed 15 sales managers in North America with locations in Atlanta, Chicago, Costa Mesa, Denver, Houston, Los Angeles, New Jersey, New York, San Francisco, Toronto and Washington, D.C.
+We also employed nine sales managers based in Israel who are responsible for developing and maintaining distribution channels outside of North America.
 Our Israeli sales team maintains distribution channels in Australia, Austria, Belgium, Brazil, China, Denmark, France, Germany, Greece, Hong-Kong, India, Israel, Italy, Japan, Korea, Malaysia, The Netherlands, New Zealand, The Philippines, Portugal, Singapore, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey and the United Kingdom.
 We plan to invest additional resources in expanding our distribution channels by augmenting our team of sales managers, each dedicated to an assigned geographical area.
 In addition, we plan to establish local offices in a number of key countries in Europe and Asia.
-In 2000, we established subsidiaries in France, Germany, Sweden and the United Kingdom to conduct our sales and marketing activities as well as provide customer support in these regions.

 Marketing Strategy.
 Our marketing strategy is to establish brand recognition and maintain our reputation as a provider of technologically-advanced, quality solutions for multiple Internet traffic management needs.
 We seek to build upon our marketing and branding efforts globally to achieve greater worldwide sales.
 Our sales force and marketing efforts are principally directed at developing brand awareness and providing sales support to our distributors.
 We participate in major trade shows and offer support to our distributors who participate in regional trade shows and events.
 We also invest in print and Web advertising campaigns.
 In addition to our independent marketing efforts, we invest in joint marketing efforts with our distributors and other companies that have formed strategic alliances with us.
-We have entered into co-marketing arrangements with companies in other complementary Internet segments, including Check Point Software Technologies Ltd., Network Appliance, Inc., Inktomi Corporation and WebTrends Corporation.
+We have entered into comarketing arrangements with companies in other complementary Internet segments, including Check Point Software Technologies Ltd., Network Appliance, Inc., Inktomi Corporation and WebTrends Corporation.

 Strategic Alliances and Original Equipment Manufacturer Agreements.
 We have entered into strategic alliances and original equipment manufacturer agreements with other software and hardware vendors, including NEC and Secure Computing Corporation, as well as mutual channel information sharing arrangements.
 We believe that these companies have significant customer relationships and offer products which complement our products.
-Our agreements allow these companies to distribute our products on a world-wide non-exclusive basis with discounts based upon the volume of orders received.
+Our agreements allow these companies to distribute our products on a worldwide non-exclusive basis with discounts based upon the volume of orders received.
 The products are branded with the names of these companies or co-branded with our name as well.
 These agreements are either standard distributor agreements or oral agreements and are terminable by either party at will.
 We plan to invest further in the development of strategic alliances in order to provide greater access to our target markets and enhance our brand name.